MoonPoet/xaprb-src/content/blog/remembering-alan-and-harry.md

 ### Alan and Harry’s Legacy

+When Harry died, a flood of thoughts and feelings came back: all of the things I'd processed after Alan's death.
+I was reminded of what came from that, my own growth, how the experience of knowing Alan changed me.
+There are so many parallels in the brief time I had with Harry.

 Alan and Harry were intensely focused on all of life, and accomplished extraordinary things.
 They live on through family, work, religious community, and many other ways including me.
 I am part of their legacy, and I try to honor them by doing what they did: greet each day with joy, optimism, and energy.
 Put the pedal to the metal and don’t even _think_ about the brakes.

 I was looking forward to seeing Harry soon, and telling him what’s taking shape right now.
 But I don’t need to, because I already know what he’d do.
 He’d cheer me, because it’s risky and gutsy and crazy and _of course_ it will work!
 He’d tell me damn the torpedoes and full speed ahead, he’d tell me to _run, run, run!_ and do it before anyone else does.
 I know Alan would say exactly the same thing.

 Words can never express my gratitude to Alan and Harry.
-Words are puny.
+Words are feeble.
 You know what’s sufficient?
 Actions, and actions alone.

 _PS: To the countless others who've also believed, supported, helped, and encouraged me: thank you, it means more than I can say, but watch me, and I'll put my gratitude into action; and someday I hope I can do as you've done, too._